syafiq-is/flask-inventory-app/README.md

-# Flask Inventory Managment project
+# Flask Inventory Management project

 ## Inventory Management Web Application

 ### The goal is to create a web application using Flask framework to manage inventory of a list of products in respective warehouses.
 Imagine this application will be used in a shop or a warehouse that needs to keep track of various products and various locations.

 ## Python, Flask, SQLAlchemy

 ## Installation